Unidata/netcdf/NUG/guide.md

 undefined behavior.
 See \ref dap2_reserved_keywords for more information.

-\section archival Is NetCDF a Good Archive Format?
+\section nug_archival Is NetCDF a Good Archive Format?

 NetCDF classic formats can be used as a general-purpose archive format for storing arrays.
 Compression of data